In the world of employee benefits, health insurance takes the cake for chief necessary evil.

 Some companies put employees on their group plan and cover the bill in its entirety while others arrange discounts for their employees with cell phone companies.
 Either way, the practical application of this one is likely to go a long way with your staff.

-Picking the Right Benefits and Perks for Your Business
+Picking the Best Employee Perks for Your Business

 Most leaders and HR professionals have personally felt the crunch and seen the toll financial stress is taking on employee engagement and retention.